 OUTPUT

 LTC 1 OUTPUT

-LTC 1 Colr Frame
+LTC 1 Colr Fram ie

 L1 cf off

 L1 cf on

-This menu item allows the user to control whether colour frame bit is used on the LTC 1 output.
+This menu item allows the user to control whether the colour frame bit is set on the LTC 1 output.

-When set to L1 parity off, the colour frame bit will always be set to 0.
+When set to L1 cf off, the colour frame bit will always be set to 0.

-When set to L1 parity on, the colour frame bit will be set to 1 to give indicate colour frame synchronization.
+When set to L1 cf on, the colour frame bit will be set to 1 to indicate colour frame synchronization.

 3.6.1.11.
-Setting The LTC Output Level
+Setting the LTC Output Level

 OUTPUT

 LTC 1 OUTPUT

 LTC 1 Level

-L1 level = 30.4%
+L1 level = 30.5%

 This menu item allows the user to adjust the LTC 1 output amplitude.
 The value shown does not have any correspondence to a specific peak output voltage.
 It only shows a percentage of output range.
-You will have to measure the LTC1 output voltage and set this menu item to achieve the desired output level
+See section 2.1.5.